Emosapien

 Objective

-Observed affect, behaviour, mental status, engagement, risk indicators.
+Observed affect, behavior, mental status, engagement, risk indicators.
 Not vitals.
 Therapist-observed clinical signals, written in a way an auditor would accept.

 Assessment

 Your clinical formulation, in your modality.
-CBT cognitive-behavioural conceptualisation, ACT functional analysis with the hexaflex, or DBT skills tracking and target hierarchy.
+CBT cognitive-behavioral conceptualization, ACT functional analysis with the hexaflex, or DBT skills tracking and target hierarchy.
 Modality shows up in the Assessment language, not as a label.

 Plan